Campaigners call for an “end to road violence” after three cyclists, including a 12-year-old boy “killed by motorists” in three weeks in Birmingham

 Almost 50 people gathered for a vigil for the deceased cyclists yesterday, near the spot where one of the cyclists, Hussien Nur Teklise, father of a two-year-old son lost his life on May 16 after a motorist failed to stop.
 The vigil, organised by Better Streets for Birmingham, aimed to highlight the thoughtless and potentially deadly actions of motorists behind the wheel.

-But with even campaigners standing with placards asking motorists to drive safely, some drivers blatantly jumped red lights, switched lanes at the last minute or were speeding — all actions contributing to the horrific risks facing cyclists and pedestrians, Better Streets for Birmingham told road.cc.
+But even as campaigners stood with placards on the roadsise asking motorists to drive safely, some drivers blatantly jumped red lights, switched lanes at the last minute or were speeding — all actions contributing to the horrific risks facing cyclists and pedestrians, Better Streets for Birmingham told road.cc.

 Martin Price, co-chair of the campaign, said: "Four families and communities are sadly grieving their loved ones who were killed by reckless driving.
 Reckless driving is endemic in our city.